 b.
 Wholesaler's license to sell spirituous liquors: two hundred fifty dollars ($250).

 c.
 On-sale retailer's license to sell all spirituous liquors in individual portions and in the original container: one hundred dollars ($100).

 d.
 Off-sale retailer's license to sell all spirituous liquors: fifty dollars ($50).

 e.
 Hotel-motel license issued as such to sell and serve spirituous liquors solely for consumption on the licensed premises of the hotel or motel: two hundred fifty dollars ($250).

 f.
 Restaurant license issued to sell and serve spirituous liquors solely for consumption on the licensed premises of the restaurant: two hundred fifty dollars ($250).

 3. Transfer Fees.
-Licenses may be transferred to another licensee only on approval from the Community Council as stated in Chapter 14.204 of this Ordinance.
+Licenses may be transferred to another licensee only on approval from the Community Council Start Printed Page 68074as stated in Chapter 14.204 of this Ordinance.

 a.
 Distiller or Brewer's license: five hundred dollars ($500).

 c.
 Wholesaler's license to sell all spirituous liquors: two hundred dollars ($200).

 d.
 On-sale retailer's license to sell all spirituous liquors by individual portions and in the original containers: three hundred dollars ($300).